 New England CRUISE OPTIONS: Small Ship & Windjammer Cruising

 There are also several companies offering small ship and unique cruising options to explore the New England region.
-These boats explore smaller ports and harbors that cannot be accessed by the larger ships and provide more intimate settings — ranging from 100 to less than 10 passengers.
+These boats explore smaller ports and harbors that cannot be accessed by the larger ships and provide more intimate settings — ranging from 100 to fewer than 10 passengers.
 Some even allow you to steer the course!

 American Cruise Lines: this company specializes in a unique style of small ship (maximum of 120 passengers) with trips around Rhode Island and the coast of New England, including the islands.
 Departures from Rhode Island and Maine.

-Maine Windjammer Association: A highly unique boating journey, windjammers are historic, iron or steel-hulled, four-masted schooners built to carry cargo in the late nineteenth and early twentieth century.
-The Maine Windjammer Association represents the largest fleet of traditional sailing schooners in North America – 12 privately owned vessels – which explore Maine harbors and islands.
+Maine Windjammer Association: a highly unique boating journey, windjammers are historic, iron or steel-hulled, four-masted schooners built to carry cargo in the late nineteenth and early twentieth century.
+The Maine Windjammer Association represents the largest fleet of traditional sailing schooners in North America — 8 privately owned vessels — which explore Maine harbors and islands.
 The boats accommodate 20-40 guests, depending on the vessel, with journeys lasting 3-6 days.
 Some boats specialize in family cruising, including wedding parties, family reunions, and families with young children.
 Learn more about the Maine Windjammer experience and review a complete list of windjammer and other unique boating vacation options.

 Travel Dynamics International: one of the leading operators of high-caliber educational programs aboard small cruise ships, Travel Dynamics International offers customized New England voyages guided by distinguished scholars and experts.
 Itineraries cruise Maine’s breathtaking coast, Nantucket and Martha’s Vineyard, as well as Providence and historic Newport, Rhode Island.

 Many cruises arrive/depart or stop at Cruiseport Boston’s Black Falcon Cruise Terminal, which recently completed an $11 million renovation.
 The facility has been enlarged 300 percent and includes people-mover ramps and a VIP lounge.
-The Cruiseport is just a short walk to downtown and an easy 10-minute coach transfer from Boston Logan International Airport.
+The Cruiseport is just a short walk to downtown and an easy 10-minute coach transfer from Boston’s Logan International Airport.
 Three ships are currently home-based in Boston, the oldest continuously operated port in the Western Hemisphere: